PaloAltoNetworks/a3s/README.md

 #### Obtain a token

-While all the other sources can be used easily with curl for instance, the OIDC source necessitate to run a http server and needs to perform a dance that is painful to do manually.
+While all the other sources can be used easily with curl for instance, the OIDC source necessitates to run a http server and needs to perform a dance that is painful to do manually.
 A3sctl will do all of this transparently.

 To obtain a token from the newly created source: